 Scudder takes Sarah under his wing.
 She regularly sleeps with very frightening men for money, but we’re assured that she’s really a sweet innocent under the hard exterior of a call girl.
 I can see Oliver Stone selling that kind of nonsense, but Robert Towne?
 Alexandra Paul’s Sunny is much more believable as a suicidal lost soul coming apart at the seams.
 She fronts a fantastic ‘happy’ act as the Party Girl to end all party girls.

 Information about the production gleaned from Kino’s extras helps to understand what happened.
-The producers fired Ashby after the shoot, effectively taking the editorial of the film away from the acknowledged best editor in the business.
+The producers fired Ashby after the shoot, effectively taking the editorial away from the acknowledged best editor in the business.
 We’re told that Ashby’s intention was to work magic in the cutting room, reshaping the show into a first-person experience from the POV of a recovering alcoholic.
-That sounds okay, but it would be a miracle if it could make the thriller aspects better than they are.
+That sounds okay, but it would be a miracle if it could improve the thriller aspects.
 We’re also told that the replacement editor tended to use ‘bad’ warm-up takes where the actors were encouraged to go overboard.
 That particular story was more credibly used to defend Arthur Penn’s The Chase — instead of Brando and Penn’s approved takes, producer Sam Spiegel had his editors choose the ‘safety’ shots where Brando played in a relative monotone (or so Penn claimed).

 I watched 8 Million Ways to Die expecting to have some fun with favorite actors, and there is quite a bit of that.
 Alexandra Paul is a bright spot, and Bridges and Arquette work up some pretty good scenes.
 Unfortunately, Andy Garcia’s good efforts just come off as shapeless improvisations, aided by Bridges in less than top form.
 One of their confrontations ends up being more about Sno-Cones, than anything else.
 Angel Maldonado’s mannerisms, body language and affected gestures don’t come off well — Garcia looks high and dry, trying to make something out of a weak take on a Reagan-era drug dealer cliché already exhausted (and parodied) by Al Pacino.
 When Angel and his gang do a round-robin hug & kiss ritual before leaving for a major confrontation, it just plain looks overdone.
 I’m sorry that Hal Ashby’s career ended like this, with his work edited by others.
 It’s one of those ’80s disasters that gets chalked up to ‘The Nature of the Business.’